mid2SUPAERO/SOMP_Ansys/README.md

 ### Model files

-- For 2D optimization: use 4-node 2D quad elements (PLANE182) in a rectangular domain, with KEYOPT(3) = 3 (plane stress with thk)
+- For 2D optimization: use 4-node 2D quad elements (PLANE182), with KEYOPT(3) = 3 (plane stress with thk)
-- For 3D optimization: use 8-node 3D hex elements (SOLID185) in a cuboid domain
+- For 3D optimization: use 8-node 3D hex elements (SOLID185)

 ### Class `TopOpt`